 Experience a 75 to 90 minute walk through Chicago's oldest and largest private cemetery.
 Stories vary, but often include a woman who was onstage the night Lincoln was shot, the first journalist killed in war, a brewer who was caught up in the biggest sex scandal of 1862, the murder that inspired the formation of the cemetery, a man who owned a tavern when he was twelve, and many more, showing how their lives intersected with each other and with history.
 Many of the graves feature stunning architecture, but sometimes the best stories are hidden in the most nondescript graves.

 The historic Rosehill Cemetery was founded in 1859.
-Expert Adam Selzer leads a fascinating, and often hilarious tour through the eastern portion, highlighting some of the most fascinating stories of the people interred there.
+Expert Adam Selzer leads a fascinating, and often hilarious tour through the eastern portion, highlighting some of the most incredible stories of the people interred there.

 Hi.
 I’m Adam, a member of the Atlas Obscura community.